crmcog/sf-cog/docs/admin-guide/15-platform-fundamentals.md

 #### Data Security Layers

 Salesforce typically works by securing all data (making everything most restrictive) and opening view/write/both access only to specified entities.
-This is done at individual entity level and is mondo useful.
+This is done at individual entity level and is super useful.

 The default access enabled at entity is called "Organisation-Wide Defaults" (or "OWD").
 Roles and defined sharing rules enable accessing data secured by OWD to specific user groups or users.